KalanaRatnayake/KalanaRatnayake.github.io/_teaching/acm-ros-introduction.md

 <h2>Introduction</h2>

-This is an online workshop series that was conducted on behalf of the ACM Student Chapter of University of Moratuwa.
-Focus is on introducing ROS basic concepts to students and giving them a hands on experience on using ROS through github based examples.
+This is an online workshop series that was conducted on behalf of the ACM Student Chapter of the University of Moratuwa.
+The focus is on introducing ROS basic concepts to students and giving them hands-on experience on using ROS through GitHub-based examples.

 <h2>Resources</h2>